 1. Bundle your insurance policies

 You may have insurance from more than one provider.
-For example, your auto insurance may be with the same company you’ve been insured with since you were a young adult and your life insurance is with the insurer your employer uses.
-Bundling your insurance products by using one insurance company for all your insurance needs could save you significant money, as most insurers will give you a multi-policy discount on all your policies to reward your loyalty.
+For example, your auto insurance may be with the same company you have been insured with since you were a young adult and your life insurance is with the insurer your employer uses.
+Bundling your insurance products by using one insurance company for all your needs could save you significant money, as most insurers will give you a multi-policy discount to reward your loyalty.

-Ask your agent or insurance provider about what discounts they offer when you add on other policies, like auto and life insurance.
-Bundling at least two policies could save you 5 percent to 15 percent, according to the Insurance Information Institute (III).
+Ask your agent or insurance provider about what discounts are offered when you add on other policies, like auto and life insurance.
+Bundling at least two policies could result in significant savings.

 2. Shop around

-Like comparing apples in the grocery store, you can compare home insurance costs between companies.
+Like comparing apples in the grocery store, you can perform a home insurance comparison.

-Each lender has its own guidelines and can set different prices based on the coverage of your home.
-Compare insurance companies and their offerings, see what deals they offer and if you qualify for any discounts.
-Prices can fluctuate from lender to lender.
-So, don’t feel stuck in one place.
+Each insurance provider has its own guidelines and can set different prices based on the coverage of your home.
+With your home insurance comparison, you can see the premiums from multiple companies and if you qualify for any discounts.
+Prices can fluctuate from provider to provider, so comparing multiple quotes is a great way to see what company can offer you the lowest premium.

 3. Ask for discounts

-Find out from your insurance provider what discounts they can offer you and how you can qualify for them.
+Find out from your insurance provider what discounts it can offer you and how you can qualify for them.
+Discounts can run the gamut, from loyalty and multiple-policy discounts to discounts for home updates.

 “Insurance companies love to see a responsible homeowner,” Rheel says.
 “Keeping up with updates to things like your roof, heating and plumbing system and electric will help.”